Reptiles & Amphibians

 There are no know records of snakes (or are there?) or slow worms on Coll.

-There are no known records of frogs, toads or newts on Coll.
-However, frog spawn was introduced into an Arinagour garden pond on the mid 2000s, obviously with little thought, and frog spawn can now be found in many areas around the island.
-Frog sightings are becoming more common and only time will tell how the introduction of this alien species will pan out.© all images, Tony Oliver.
+There was once no records of frogs, toads or newts on Coll.
+However, frog spawn was introduced into an Arinagour garden pond on the mid 2000s, obviously with little thought, and frogs are frequently spotted in every corner of Coll.
+Only time will tell how the introduction of this alien species will pan out.© all images, Tony Oliver.